 A Knowing In My Bones: What is the School of the Red Skywalker?

 For the last six years, I’ve trained death doulas to sit at the bedside.
 Yet what has been emerging feels less about tending those who are dying, and more about tending what is dying within us in service to a greater collective healing.
-In these paradigm-shifting times, I now steward a space where we can companion the endings and transitions of the old ways of being in humanity that are falling away.
+In these paradigm-shifting times, I steward a space where we can companion the endings and transitions of the old ways of being in humanity that are falling away.
+Ways rooted in abuse, exploitation, manipulation, and separation.

-Those systems forged from extraction, exploitation, and greed, instead of reciprocity and complementarity.
-Pervasive manipulation and dishonesty instead of connection, authenticity, and integrity.
-Isolation and separation over community.
-We are seeing the impact of the call and response we have forgotten we are a part of.
-Where our fragmentation and unrest reverberates to one another and the Earth, and She responds by doing what is necessary to recalibrate Herself.
+We are seeing the impact of the call and response many have forgotten we are a part of.
+Where our fragmentation and unrest within reverberates to the human collective and the Earth.
+Where Nature responds with any means necessary to recalibrate Herself.
 I have no doubt Nature will go on, but will humanity?

 We are at a choice point—an invitation to shift how we relate to life, from fear to love.
 To live awake and embodied.
 To create from coherence.
 To have the inner ground to hold ourselves and one another as so much falls away and transforms.